 Greek Salad: A Summer Staple

 A trip to Greece is incomplete without trying a Greek salad (or, as locals call it, horiatiki salata).
-Fresh tomatoes, crunchy onions, salty Kalamata olives, cucumbers, and a large piece of feta cheese combine to create this iconic dish.
+This iconic dish combines fresh tomatoes, crunchy onions, salty Kalamata olives, cucumbers, and a large piece of feta cheese.
 It’s the perfect way to start a meal, especially on a hot day.

 Ntakos: The Cretan Bread Salad

 Ntakos is a traditional Cretan dish with a twist.
-Although it was created to use leftover bread, Greeks have enjoyed it for generations.
-And for a reason!
-It’s essentially a salad served on a large, crunchy rusk made of barley or wheat bread.
-The rusk is then topped with diced tomatoes, crumbled feta cheese, and sliced onions and drizzled with olive oil and vinegar.
+Although it was created to use leftover bread, Greeks have enjoyed it for generations—and for a reason!
+It’s a salad served on a large, crunchy rusk made of barley or wheat bread.
+The rusk is then topped with diced tomatoes and crumbled feta cheese, sometimes also with sliced onions, and always drizzled with olive oil.

 Sesame-Covered Koulouri

 Koulouri is a popular Greek street food.
-These large, soft bread rings are generously coated in sesame seeds and typically enjoyed on-the-go with a cup of coffee in the morning.
-It’s a classic breakfast item that encapsulates the Greek food culture’s simplicity and deliciousness.
+These large, soft bread rings are generously coated in sesame seeds and typically enjoyed on the go with a cup of coffee in the morning.
+It’s a classic breakfast item that encapsulates the simplicity and deliciousness of Greek food culture.

 Bougiourdi: A Fiery Greek Meze